-Our institution was accredited for the first time in 2009 by the former German accreditation body (Deutsche Akkreditierungssystem Prüfwesen, DAP) and successfully reaccredited in 2013 by the German national accreditation body (Deutsche Akkreditierungsstelle, DAkkS) formed in 2010 (‘Pathological-anatomical assessments of human tissues, human cells and body fluids incorporating macroscopic, histological, cytological and immunopathological examinations as well as expert assessments’).
+Our institution was accredited for the first time in 2009 by the former German accreditation body (Deutsche Akkreditierungssystem Prüfwesen, DAP) and successfully reaccredited in 2013 and 2017 by the German national accreditation body (Deutsche Akkreditierungsstelle, DAkkS) formed in 2010 (‘Pathological-anatomical assessments of human tissues, human cells and body fluids incorporating macroscopic, histological, cytological and immunopathological examinations as well as expert assessments’).
 As part of the accreditation process, DAkkS defines the workflows for a pathology institute described in the quality management system in line with the requirements of DIN EN ISO/IEC 17020 and, among other functions, monitors compliance with the guidelines published by the German Association of Pathologists and the German Society of Pathology for specialist standards and specialist knowledge of medical and non-medical staff.
 Accreditation therefore does not simply refer to certification limited to testing compliance with organisational workflows but also formally recognises our specialist expertise in terms of the quality of the organisational structures, processes and results.

 The decision to introduce and systematically apply a quality management system in our practice aims to ensure patient-oriented diagnostics that satisfy the highest quality standards.
 This includes ensuring careful preparation of all tissue samples, some of which cannot be repeated, so that all the diagnostic information contained in this material can be exploited.
 Efficient, transparent and standardised workflows are also designed to minimise processing time for specimens, enabling rapid turnaround and prompt provision of results.